Campomanesia phaea: Description

-Campomanesia phaea is a semi-deciduous tree with peeling bark, that grows to between 4 and 9 metres tall.
-It produces dark green, saucer shaped fruits around 70mm in diameter.
+Campomanesia phaea is a semi-deciduous tree with peeling bark, that grows to between 4 and 9 m tall.
+It produces dark green, saucer shaped fruits around in diameter.

 This species has a low propagation rate, and efforts have been made to propagate it in vitro.

 Etymology

 The name 'cambuci' comes from the Tupi-Guarani word for clay pot, because of the resemblance between the fruit and Tupi-Guarani earthenware.